Learning Support at OIS

 All students enrolled in the Learning Support Program are provided with an Advocacy Team and an Individualized Learning Plan (ILP).
 The Advocacy Team is made up of a school administrator, classroom teacher(s), parent(s), the Learning Support Coordinator, and the student (where applicable).
 This team creates and reviews the ILP, monitors the student’s progress, regularly conferences with the student, and ensures the student is being provided with the needed classroom support as outlined by the ILP.
 The Individualized Learning Plan is a tool that assists in planning, implementing, and monitoring a student’s progress at OIS.
 Goals for the students, strategies for learning, and accommodations provided in the classroom are included in the ILP.

 The Arrowsmith Program is a brain-based approach founded on neuroscientific research.
 Arrowsmith gets to the root of students’ learning difficulties by strengthening the weak cognitive capacities.
 Students in the Arrowsmith Program at OIS engage in up to four exercises each day.
 These programed exercises are determined based on an extensive assessment which identifies current levels of functioning in cognitive areas that most impact learning.
 Each exercise is chosen based on the student’s unique cognitive profile, focusing on the most fundamental and higher order cognitive functions.
 After completing the three to four year program with Arrowsmith, students should be able to rejoin the general education classroom full time with little to no extra support.
-Learn more at the Arrowsmith Program’s website.
+Learn more about The Arrowsmith Program at OIS.

 Social-Emotional Support at OIS